Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part by the Perimeter Institute for Theoretical Physics and by the Natural Sciences and Engineering Research Council of Canada.
+We would like to thank R.~Mann for reading the manuscript and useful comments and D.~Kastor and J.~Traschen for discussions in the early stage of this work. {We are also grateful to the anonymous referee for his/her comments leading to a significant improvement of the manuscript.} This research was supported in part by the Perimeter Institute for Theoretical Physics and by the Natural Sciences and Engineering Research Council of Canada.
 Research at the Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.